Terms and Conditions

 - the Affected Party is not liable for that failure or delay; and

-- the Affected Party’s obligations under this Agreement is suspended, to the extent to which they are affected by the relevant Force Majeure Event, for the duration of the Force Majeure Event.
+- the Affected Party’s obligations under the Agreement, to the extent to which they are affected by the Force Majeure Event, are suspended for the duration of the Force Majeure Event.

 14. Limitation of liability